uliw/esbmtk/README.md

 <a href="https://anaconda.org/conda-forge/scores"> <img src="https://anaconda.org/conda-forge/scores/badges/latest_release_relative_date.svg" /> </a>

-# ESBMTK - The  Earth Sciences Box Modeling Toolkit
+# ESBMTK - The  Earth Sciences Box Modeling Toolkit:  A Python Library for Research and Teaching

 <img src="https://raw.githubusercontent.com/uliw/esbmtk/staging/mpc.png" width="600px" align="center">"

-ESBMTK is a python library that aims to simplify typical box modeling projects in the Earth-Sciences.
+The Earth Science Box Modeling Toolkit (ESBMTK) is a user-friendly Python library that simplifies the creation of models to study Earth system processes, such as the carbon cycle and ocean chemistry.
+It enhances learning by emphasizing concepts over programming and is accessible to students and researchers alike.
+By automating complex calculations and promoting code clarity, ESBMTK accelerates model development while improving reproducibility and the usability of scientific research.
 It uses a declarative approach to describe models, and abstracts typical modeling tasks like gas-exchange and carbonate dissolution through python classes.
 See the manual at <https://esbmtk.readthedocs.io/> for installation instructions, usage, and example code.

 ESBMTK is available via